CitiesSkylinesMods/AdditiveShader/ASSETS.md

 AdditiveShader DayTime 3.5 0.9
 ```

-To enable backwards-compatibility with older assets, shaders are also treated
+To enable backwards-compatibility with older assets, shaders are treated
 as `NightTime` if:

 * Their **On** time is between `19` and `21`, (7-9 PM) _and..._
 * Their **Off** time is between `4` and `6` (4-6 AM)

-If you want to disable backwards-compatibility, add a `not-twilight` **tag**:
+If you want to disable backwards-compatibility, add the `not-twilight` **tag**:

 ```
 AdditiveShader 20 5 3.5 0.9 not-twilight
 ```

 Twilight shaders are processed as a batch, over several frames, so you'll see
 them turning on/off in a similar way to street lights.
-Updates to timed shaders
+Updates to time-based
-are paused while the twilight shaders are being processed.
+shaders are paused while the twilight shaders are being processed.

-### Fade/Intensity
+## Fade and Intensity

 Additive shader fades near other objects.
 The **Fade** value controls that: